pthorsson/lighthouse-dashboard/README.md

 #### In production

 3. Run yarn dev script `yarn build` in project root to build both back end and front end applications.
-4. Run the server ...
+4. Run the server from the build dir in the repo `node .build/server/server.js`

 ---